microsoft/vscode-dev-containers/README.md

 A `devcontainer.json` file is similar to `launch.json` for debugging, but designed to launch (or attach to) a development container instead.
 At its simplest, all you need is a `.devcontainer/devcontainer.json` file in your project that references an image, `Dockerfile`, or `docker-compose.yml`, and a few properties.
 You can [adapt it for use](https://aka.ms/vscode-remote/containers/folder-setup) in a wide variety of situations.

+### Why do Dockerfiles in this repository use RUN statements with commands separated by &&?

+Each `RUN` statement creates a Docker image "layer".
+If one `RUN` statement adds temporary contents, these contents remain in this layer in the image even if they are deleted in a subsequent `RUN`.
+This means the image takes more storage locally and results in slower image download times if you publish the image to a registry.
+You can resolve this problem by using a `RUN` statement that includes any clean up steps (separated by &&) after a given operation.
+See [CONTRIBUTING.md](./CONTRIBUTING.md#why-do-dockerfiles-in-this-repository-use-run-statements-with-commands-separated-by-) for more tips.

 ## Contributing and feedback

 Have a question or feedback?